 Output is taken from two different points.
 Firstly, considering the signal across the tank is a nearly pure sinusoid, it makes a good candidate for a mellow "flute" stop.
 Thus, it is summed to the Flute Signal bus via a large isolating resistor.
 For the Organ Strings bus, the lower nodes of the tanks are all connected together, then grounded through a very small resistor, R185, across which the signal develops.
 Because the tubes only conduct on the positive half-cycles, this signal is quite harmonically rich, similar to orchestral strings.
 The voltage waveform that develops is not a conventional type, being a kind of lumpy pulse-wave; its approximate shape is drawn on the schematic.
 This is one reason why these tube organs sound unique—you could even call it the "Hartley sound"!
 Such a design was also used in certain Conn organs, including the "Artist" 700 described in Richard Dorf's Electronic Musical Instruments, 2nd Edition, which even uses the same 27Ω resistor value for its string bus.

 Note also the plate circuit.
 R184 and C171 are used to provide a faster attack by charging C170 with higher initial current.
 Bypass capacitor C170 makes the plate voltage reasonably constant, which increases the grid voltage's effect on cathode current (though this is not really necessary, as evidenced by the design of the chord oscillators).
 Plate voltage is only applied when a key is pressed, therefore the organ oscillators are normally silent.
-This is also true of the chord oscillators (and hence also the pedal dividers)—only the solo and vibrato oscillators runs constantly.
-This, coupled with good audio-path design, explains why the chord organ is a remarkably low-noise instrument.
+Thus, they can remain coupled into the audio signal path at all times.
+Conversely, the chord, solo, and vibrato oscillators run constantly.
+However, the chord oscillator signals are only coupled to the audio path (and the pedal dividers) when buttons are pressed, meaning they are practically as silent as the organ oscillators when unplayed.
 Even with the knee lever wide open, very little noise is heard without playing—just the slightest hint of the solo voice.
-Certainly better than many divider-type organs, besides plenty of digital keyboards!
+The chord organ is really a remarkably low-noise instrument; certainly better than many divider-type organs, besides plenty of digital keyboards!

 How does the vibrato work?
 First, note that the vibrato line is connected to the tube's grid through R182, which besides coupling also sets the bias of the tube.
 When vibrato is switched on, the vibrato line oscillates at about 6 cycles per second, swinging the bias up and down.
 This affects at what phase of the cycle the tube will conduct; higher grid voltage means earlier conduction (since the grid-to-cathode voltage is lowered), while lower voltage results in later conduction.
 Note that this is phase modulation; like a phase-shift oscillator, the Hartley's frequency cannot be voltage controlled.

 The chord oscillators are also Hartley types, but with added grid-stopper resistors, and the plate resistors are not bypassed—rather, the signals are taken from them.
 The waveform of these plate signals is inverted and amplified, but otherwise the same as the "strings" waveform taken from the cathodes of the organ oscillators.
 Interestingly, the model S uses 6SN7 dual triodes for both chord and organ oscillators, while the S-1, S-4, and S-6 use 12AU7s for the organ oscillators, and the more robust 12BH7s for the chord oscillators.
-Presumably this is to increase the life of the chord oscillator tubes, since they will undoubtedly be used more of the time than the individual organ oscillators.
+Presumably this is to increase the life of the chord oscillator tubes, since as mentioned earlier, they run constantly, whereas the organ oscillators do not.

 I answered why a phase-shift oscillator is never used for audio generation, but why isn't a Hartley or Colpitts ever used for vibrato?
 Well, because of the need for big inductors.
 Let's say you're making a Hartley oscillator with a relatively large paper capacitor (since it must be non-polar), say 2.2µF.
 How big does the inductor need to be to give 6 cycles per second?
 Using the common formula, the answer is 319 henries.
 That's a lot of turns!
 Granted, you could reduce this by using a bipolar electrolytic, but you'd still have a hard time finding a suitable inductor, especially today.
 (As a side note, one vibrato oscillator described in the 1955 book Simple Electronic Musical Instruments for the Constructor by Alan Douglas calls for a 130-henry inductor in series with the neon lamp of an otherwise conventional Pearson-Anson oscillator, in order to smooth the otherwise sawtooth-shaped waveform!)